 - If a player plays their second to last card, they must yell “Uno!”
 This rule is often overlooked, and failing to say Uno results in having to draw two extra cards.

-- The first player to empty their hand wins the round.
+- The first player to discard all his cards from his hand by matching them and yelling UNO loudly wins the round.

-- Points are tallied after each round – numbered cards are worth their printed value, while action cards are worth a set amount:
+- After each round ends the points are counted from all player’ cards – numbered cards are worth their printed value, while action cards are worth a set amount:

 - 20 points – Skip